rpn1966/platotheory2026/_pages/code-of-conduct.md

 - All communication given by lecturers, organisers and attendees should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language, jokes and imagery is not appropriate for any event.

-- Be kind to others.
+- Be kind to others and respect local staff.
 Do not insult or put down other attendees.

-- Respect local staff.

 - Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

 - Participants asked to stop any harassing behaviour are expected to comply immediately.
-Attendees violating these rules may be asked to leave the event, without a refund of any charge that may have been levied.
+Attendees violating these rules may be asked to leave the event, without a refund of any charge.

-Thank you for helping make this a welcoming, respectful space for all..